snowplow/documentation/docs/using-the-snowplow-console/managing-users-2/index.md

 ---
-title: 'Adding and removing users in Console'
+title: "Adding and removing users in Console"
-date: '2020-02-15'
+date: "2020-02-15"
 sidebar_position: 30
 ---